News and blog

 Share

-NXLog supports filtering, enriching, and forwarding logs directly to Splunk Enterprise for further analysis.
+NXLog Agent supports filtering, enriching, and forwarding logs directly to Splunk Enterprise for further analysis.

 If you landed on this blog post, you are likely looking for a new log collection solution or seeking to improve an existing Splunk deployment.
-If so, we hope this article provides you with the necessary information to take the next step toward a better log collection strategy.
+If so, we hope this article provides you with the information you need to take the next step toward a better log collection strategy.

 Several log collection agents are available on the market, and Splunk Universal Forwarder is one of them.
-Splunk offers two types of forwarders; a heavy forwarder, essentially a Splunk Enterprise instance with limited features, and a Universal Forwarder, which is a standalone package that only forwards data.
+Splunk offers two types of forwarders: a heavy forwarder, essentially a Splunk Enterprise instance with limited features, and a Universal Forwarder, which is a standalone package that only forwards data.
 The latter supersedes the Splunk light forwarder, deprecated as of Splunk Enterprise version 6.0.0.
 If you are unfamiliar with Splunk forwarders, see Types of forwarders in the Splunk manual.
-On the other hand, NXLog offers two editions of its log collection software; a free Community Edition (CE) and the paid Enterprise Edition (EE).

 In this comparison, we will focus on the Splunk Universal Forwarder, which Splunk defines as "a dedicated, streamlined version of Splunk Enterprise that contains only the essential components needed to forward data."
 From this description, it’s natural to deduce that its design goals were focused on performance rather than possessing a rich set of functional features.

-The following table compares Splunk Universal Forwarder agent version 9.0.3 with both editions of NXLog.
-In this matrix, we will look at supported operating systems and output formats, along with 28 functional capabilities one might expect to find in a log forwarding agent.
+The following table compares Splunk Universal Forwarder agent version 10.2.2 with NXLog Agent.
+In this matrix, we will examine supported operating systems, output formats, and functional capabilities one might expect from a log-forwarding agent.

 Table 1.
-NXLog Manager/EE and CE vs. Splunk Universal Forwarder
+NXLog Agent vs. Splunk Universal Forwarder

 OS Support